 Moral stories offer several benefits for children of all ages.
 They work to engage your child’s imagination, are entertaining, and can make your little one smile.
 Short moral stories work well at getting your child’s attention, keeping them focused during the length of the story.

 However, the best moral stories will also teach a truth to your child.
-Children, especially younger ones, love repetition, and with moral stories, that’s the whole point.
-The more you read the same moral stories, the more your child will familiarize with the story and the moral lesson (1).
+Children, especially younger ones, love repetition.
+With moral stories, that’s the whole point.
+The more you read the same moral stories, the more your child will become familiar with the story and its moral (1).